baqar-abbas/Portfolio-Project-Final-version/README.md

 > Write a message to encourage readers to support your project This is a Portfolio Project following the Git Flow Processes.
 If you like this project give it a Thumbs up ...
+This Project shows portfolio demonstrations of work and build on a responsive design. using mobile first approach _ with responsive desgins for small and large screens resolutions.
+Live Demo available on GitHub.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->